-Safe Harbor Family Preservation is a program which helps families alleviate crisis and maintain the safety of children in their own homes, as well as assists families in obtaining services and supports necessary to address their varied needs.
-Services include in-home counseling, parent support and education, individual counseling, transportation, and childcare.
+Safe Harbor Family Preservation is a program which helps families alleviate crisis and maintain the safety of children in their own homes.
+Family Preservation also assists families in obtaining services and supports necessary to address their varied needs.
+Services include in-home counseling, parent support, parenting education, individual counseling, transportation, and childcare.

 For the purposes of confidentiality, the real names have been changed.